 What is a Certified Deaf Interpreter (CDI) and why would I need one?

 The sign language interpreters who are Deaf themselves, have been trained to interpret for Deaf patients who may have a little knowledge or none to American Sign Language (ASL).
 For instance, a deaf individual from other country moves in America and is not fluent and uses a mixture of gesture/body language/home signs or minimal language skills, preventing them from using ASL, a CDI would work with a certified sign language interpreter to facilitate communication between the Deaf individual and the hearing person.

 What ethical standards are your service providers expected to abide by?

 Sign language interpreters who are members of the Registry of Interpreters for the Deaf (RID) and National Association of the Deaf (NAD) abide by the Professional Code of Conduct.
-NAD-RID Code of Professional Conduct can be found at
+Click by NAD-RID Code of Professional Conduct.

 If you have any concerns about an ethical situation, please do not hesitate to call us at 813-785-1214 or send us an email at email@example.com.

 Who is responsible for paying the sign language interpreter?